 There is an option to buy a Pre-Paid Class Card, which allows you to purchase 10 Classes in advance!
 This is an excellent choice for those who struggle to find cash money for each class; or those who prefer to have the classes all paid in one go for ease of use; or to make yourself a fitness commitment.
-It’s easy to use, buy one off Donella or Ashley and then just present it at the beginning of each class you attend to get it hole punched /ticked off.
+It’s easy to use, buy one off Ashley and then just present it at the beginning of each class you attend to get it hole punched /ticked off.

 Sponsor a Boxer and Sponsor your Gym

 Businesses and individuals may purchase class cards or packages to support a Boxer in need of financial help.
 Or you can help the gym provide this service to our Community through Donations, paying for Rent, Insurance, Equipment or Volunteering.
 We will put pictures up on Facebook, our website and send it into the Newspapers.
 For sizeable donations & repeat support, you will go on the Sponsor Board at the Gym.
 Or you may remain anonymous if you prefer.

 2003 Reopened by the request of the Mayor and Police in the Memorial Hall, Yungaburra

 2000-2002 Trained his children Gordon and Raymond, along with some of their friends

 1994 moved to Yungaburra State School

 1990-1995 Ashley volunteered and ran Lotus Glenn Correctional Centre Boxing Club

 1985-1993 Atherton Boxing Club

 1980 Ashley started Coaching in his Dad’s (Brahma’s) shed